Mohamed-EDDAHMANI/Tic-Tac-Toe_V2/README.md

 - **Win Condition**: Set how many symbols in a row are needed to win (3 to grid size)
 - **Custom Symbols**: Select from various symbols (X, O, ★, ♦, ●, ■, 🔥, ⚡, 💎, 🚀, etc.)
 - **Player Names**: Customize player names with persistent storage
+ - **Starting Player**: Choose Player 1, Player 2, Alternate each game, or Random
+ - **Vs AI: Your Side**: Pick whether you play as Player 1 or Player 2

 ### 📊 Statistics Tracking
 - **Score Tracking**: Keep track of wins for both players